-So the three of them hatched a plan.
+The three of them hatched a plan.
 With the financial assistance of Mrs. Gertrude Vanderbilt Whitney, famous collector and patron of the arts (maybe you’ve heard of her museum?), they filed an appeal.
 Then, they launched a press blitz.

 Serious men like James Earl Fraser, Rockwell Kent, and Ezra Pound wrote serious articles, attacking the ruling as backwards-looking, short-sighted, and silly.
-Many attacked the idea that the Olivotti standard required a slavish fidelity to realistic proportion that had never been strictly adhered to by anyone.
+Many attacked the idea that the Olivotti standard required a slavish fidelity to realistic proportion that had never been strictly adhered to by any artist.
 Steichen himself quipped that, by the government’s standard, “the most perfect work of art is one of the plaster feet that chiropodists use to demonstrate corn and bunion plasters.”

 Duchamp attacked the Customs Service itself, claiming he had been told that officers had decided that Brâncuși’s works in marble and wood were art — but that bronzes were not, because they were more valuable.
 (It probably wasn’t true, but when had that ever stopped Duchamp?)
-He implied that the value of the work was self evident, quipping that, “To say that the sculpture of Brâncuși is not art is like saying that an egg is not an egg.”
+He implied that the value of the work was self-evident, quipping that, “To say that the sculpture of Brâncuși is not art is like saying that an egg is not an egg.”

-Brâncuși himself gave a series of interviews in which he was everything he had not been during his stay in New York.
+Brâncuși gave a series of interviews in which he was everything he had not been during his stay in New York.
 He was self-effacing, humble, and careful not to say anything that might be used to portray him as a revolutionary firebrand.
-And he always made sure to address the points the government would be raising in a court of law — mostly emphasizing that the Bird was one of a series, and not a replica.
+He always made sure to address the points the government would be raising in a court of law — mostly emphasizing that the Bird was one of a series, and not a replica.
 Which is strange, because no one was really contesting that.

 Brâncuși’s side, represented by a team of the best attorneys Vanderbilt and Whitney money could buy, went first.
 Their arguments were simple.
 Brâncuși’s work met every criteria in the Tariff Act of 1922: it was the production of a professional sculptor, it was original, and not an article of utility.
 As for the Olivotti standard requiring art to be realistic, it had no basis in either the law or artistic practice.